 Liverpool’s oh-so-near miss in pursuit of the Premier League title and their hectic journey in the Champions League has seen their front line lauded as they plundered goals aplenty.
 It’s undoubtedly also true, however, that the club’s defence has been a rock upon which the success has been built.
-Much of the acclaim for this stinginess at the back has been credited to the arrival of goalkeeper Alisson Becker and Virgil van Dijk for big money last summer, and that’s entirely appropriate.
-It should not however be overlooked that before either of those two signings landed at Anfield, an improvement in defensive reliability was under way, and the often-maligned Joel Matip deserves much credit for that improvement, and indeed for his contribution to the recently completed season.
+Much of the acclaim for this stinginess at the back has been credited to the arrival of goalkeeper Alisson Becker and Virgil van Dijk for big money last summer.
+It should not, however, be overlooked that before either of those two signings landed at Anfield, an improvement in defensive reliability was underway, and the often-maligned Joel Matip deserves some credit for that improvement, and indeed for his contribution to the recently completed season.

 In his first term with the Reds, Matip made 29 Premier League appearances, the number of goals Klopp’s team conceded fell from 50 to 42 and their position improved from finishing eighth to a fourth place and Champions League qualification.
 It was a move in the right direction that Liverpool continued the following term.
 Another fourth-place finish saw again a decrease in goals conceded; this time falling to 38 with Matip playing in 25 of those Premier League games as other recruits came to the club and competition for places increased.

 Of course, before the start of the 2018-19 season, the squad options in the defensive backline offered many selection possibilities for the manager.
 As well as the emergence of a pair of young full-backs in Andy Robertson and Trent Alexander-Arnold, Dejan Lovren, Joe Gomez and the potential of playing a modified midfielder to partner Van Dijk meant that competition for places was hotter than ever, but in a team that conceded a paltry 22 league goals, Matip still made 18 Premier League appearances.